homek2020/invest-tracker-2/README.md

    export MONGO_DB_NAME="invest_tracker"
    ```

+   The backend package ships with a dedicated [README](backend/README.md) that covers the available configuration knobs in more detail.

-3. Bootstrap the schema (collections and indexes) before launching the API:
+3. Bootstrap the schema (collections and indexes) before launching the API.
+The helper scripts live in [`backend/scripts`](backend/scripts/):

    ```bash
    cd backend